stopsopa/os-browser-bridge/README.md

 In this case server might serve (and in fact does that) as a central hub for communication between many tabs in many browsers.

-Server might also do whatever you wish and server as an extension of native capabilites of the browser.
+Server might also do whatever you wish and serve as an extension of native capabilites of the browser.
 For example:

 - it might broadcast OS events which are not normally "visible" in the browser context.
 Like: if OS just woke up from being suspended or if OS is going to sleep